Best Free Budget Templates & Spreadsheets

 Best *Online* Budgeting Sites:

 And now, we’ve got the places online where you can budget & track all your financials instead of manually doing them yourselves.
-Well, you’ll still have to manually keep up with this stuff online, but most of these places make it super easy for you – my favorites being Mint & Personal Capital (although I personally still use spreadsheets).
-The best online budgeting sites around:
+Well, you’ll still have to manually keep up with this stuff online, but most of these places make it super easy for you:

-• Personal Capital (free) – This one concentrates more on investments and net worth, and not so much budgeting per se, but it’s a GREAT tool to try out and people rave about them.
-I recently signed up myself and it’s awesome seeing everything in one spot – similar to mint.com or even my “financial snapshot” spreadsheet above, only it’s automated ;) Here’s a review we did on the blog about it from a millionaire friend who’s addicted: Why I Use Personal Capital Almost Every Single Day
+• Empower (free) – This one concentrates more on investments and net worth, and not so much budgeting per se, but it’s a GREAT tool to try out and people rave about them.
+I recently signed up myself and it’s awesome seeing everything in one spot, similar to my “financial snapshot” spreadsheet up above, only automated.
+Here’s a review we did on the blog about it from a millionaire friend who’s addicted: Why I Use Empower Almost Every Single Day

-GOOD LUCK everyone!!
-And remember – if all else fails, there’s nothing wrong with taking out a pen and paper and budgeting the old school way ;) Whatever gets the job done!
+HOPE THIS HELPS!
+Remember – if all else fails, there’s nothing wrong with just taking out a pen and paper and budgeting the old school way ;) Whatever gets the job done 👊

 j. money signature

-PS: The spreadsheet mugs can be found on Amazon if you’re a nerd as much as I am!
+PS: The spreadsheet mug featured up top can be found on Amazon if you’re as much a nerd as I am ;)

 Get blog posts automatically emailed to you!